cernydgit/Giacom/readme.md

 3. **ADX Configuration**

-   * ADX settings (connection strings, retry policies, etc.) are specified in `AdxCallDetailRepositoryOptions`.
+   * ADX settings (connection strings, retry policies, etc.) are specified in [AdxCallDetailRepository](Giacom.Cdr.Api/Infrastructure/Repository/AdxClassDetailRepository.cs).
    * Solution assumes the existence of a Kusto table with the following structure: